chrisweb/js-deepseek-r1-local-rag/README.md

 This repository contains all the source code for the [Local DeepSeek-R1 AI RAG using JavaScript (TypeScript)](https://chris.lu/web_development/tutorials/js-deepseek-r1-local-rag) tutorial

+## Getting started

+* clone this repository
+* make sure you followed the instructions for the [local copy of an ai model](https://chris.lu/web_development/tutorials/js-deepseek-r1-local-rag#enabling-pgvector-for-a-database#ollama-installation)
+* use the `npm i` command to install all the dependencies
+* put some markdown (or MDX) documents into the **/docs** folder, or download the docs like the [Next.js app router docs](https://github.com/vercel/next.js/tree/canary/docs/01-app), or the [Node.js API docs](https://github.com/nodejs/node/tree/main/doc/api) or the [React.dev docs](https://github.com/reactjs/react.dev/tree/main/src/content/reference/react)
+* make sure you followed the steps to [create the database](https://chris.lu/web_development/tutorials/js-deepseek-r1-local-rag#enabling-pgvector-for-a-database)
+* run the embeddings script using the `npm run embeddings` command
+* use pgAdmin to verify that the database got populated, query `SELECT * FROM vectors`
+* use the `npm run dev` command to start a local Next.js development server
+* visit **localhost:3000** in your browser to test the chatbot

 ## npm commands (package.json scripts)

 `npm run dev`: to start the development server (with turbopack)
 `npm run build`: to make a production build
 `npm run start`: to start the server on a production server using the build we made with the previous command
 `npm run lint`: to lint our code
-`npm run lint`: to run the embeddings script that will scan the docs folder, create embeddings and then save them in our vector database
+`npm run embeddings`: to run the embeddings script that will scan the docs folder, create embeddings and then save them in our vector database